What Is a Spiritual Experience?

 Such supernatural forces are often poorly defined in terms of their nature or attributes, but in nearly all cases they are believed to act, or take effect, only after performing a prescribed ritual.
 For instance, a baseball player who touches the brim of his cap for luck, a stock trader who feels the need to recite some motivating mantra before the trading day begins, or a religious devotee who hopes to attract spiritual forces by reciting specific incantations in a specified order.
 For all such enthusiasts, their actions make appeal to certain unseen forces which, they believe, will respond positively, but only if they perform the rituals the correct way.

 Many nonpersonal religious ideas infiltrate the arts and sciences.
 Science fiction and fantasy writers like to create supernatural powers that parallel real-life beliefs.
-One example is Jediism, an actual belief system derived from the Star Wars series of movies.
+One example is Jediism, a belief system derived from the Star Wars series of movies.
 It entertains supernatural notions about a power called “The Force,” which is perceived as an advantageous essence, an unseen power for good.
 And becoming a Jedi Knight is a spiritual or enhancing experience in which one makes beneficial physical and mental contact.

 Other religions have no supernatural element, but instead reflect materialist ideologies founded on extreme rationalism.
 As one example, transhumanism is a belief that the ultimate progress of humanity will depend on applied reason and advancing technologies, even the integration of man and machine.
 Some adherents prophesize that the final salvation of humanity rests with artificial intelligence, another nonpersonal reality.